Patriarch Justinian of Romania: Archbishop and Metropolitan of Iaşi

 In the three years that he spent at Iaşi as vicar bishop and then Metropolitan of Moldavia, Justinian put in tremendous efforts to rebuild the diocese, heavily damaged by war and scorched by drought.
 He reorganised the economic section of the diocesan centre, so as to ensure better administration and control over resources, while he established clear objectives for the other sections (administrative and cultural).
 He restored the cathedral and the metropolitan's residence, as well as the nearby buildings, which had been marred by bullets and shells and left without windows, with cracked walls and holes in their roofs, and with the objects inside scattered and partly lost.
 He brought these buildings back into a well-functioning state, including the diocesan candle factory, which had almost ceased its activity during the war.
-At the same time, he hired young, virtuous monks to serve at the cathedral, naming the Archimandrite Fr.
-Teoctist Arăpaşu to the post of ecclesiarch.
+At the same time, he hired young, virtuous monks to serve at the cathedral, naming the Archimandrite Teoctist Arăpaşu to the post of ecclesiarch.
 A severe drought in 1946–47 affected Moldavia, adding to the misery left by the war.
 Metropolitan Justinian permitted the first procession featuring the coffin containing the relics of Saint Parascheva, kept at Iaşi since then.
 The relics wended their way through the drought-deserted villages of Iaşi, Vaslui, Roman, Bacău, Putna, Neamţ, Baia and Botoşani Counties.
 The offerings collected on this occasion were distributed, based on Metropolitan Justinian's decisions, to orphans, widows, invalids, school cafeterias, churches under construction, and to monasteries in order to feed the sick, and old or feeble monks.

 On February 27, 1948, Patriarch Nicodim died at the age of 83 under conditions viewed as suspect by some historians.
-He left vacant the seat of Archbishop of Bucharest, Metropolitan of Ungro-Vlachia, Patriarch of All Romania.
+He left vacant the seat of Patriarch of All Romania.
 To head the church in these uncertain times, a man was sought who had a lucid and penetrating mind, an organising spirit, and who was young, sufficiently energetic to defend the Church from the attempts of the Communist regime to dismantle it.